Skip to main content

 Background:

-I am a second year PhD student in Mathematics, under the Centre for Geophysical and Astrophysical Fluid Dynamics, supervised by Dr Claire Foullon.
-My second supervisor is Dr Jacqueline Christmas.
-My main research interests are in the study of Solar Prominences, with a longer-term view to incorporate machine learning into my work.
-I am currently studying long period oscillations in the solar photon flux, in wavelengths comparable to the characteristic temperatures of prominence plasma.
+I am a third year PhD student in Mathematics, under the Centre for Geophysical and Astrophysical Fluid Dynamics, supervised by Dr Claire Foullon.
+My second supervisor is Prof Jacqueline Christmas.
+My main research interests are in the study of Solar Prominences; both their dynamics and the detection of them.

 My PhD studentship is EPSRC-funded, running through to September 2025.

-I graduated from the University of Exeter MMath program in the summer of 2021 with a First-Class Honours, with a final-year focus on applied topics such as fluid dynamics, magnetic fields and space weather.
+I have been at Exeter for seven years, and graduated from the University's MMath program in the summer of 2021 with a First-Class Honours, with a final-year focus on applied topics such as fluid dynamics, magnetic fields and space weather.
 However, despite this, my masters dissertation was in pure mathematics, and was titled 'Topological Entropy', under the supervision of Prof Ana Rodrigues.

 Teaching: